On Foreign Trails | Planning a running expedition abroad

 So get planning!
 There are so many incredible playgrounds out there; so many iconic classic routes to be rerun; so many aesthetic lines yet to be put on the global FKT and expedition map.
 Your imagination and creativity in problem-solving are the only limits.

-The trails await.
-Be ready!
+The trails await!